 A 34m high embankment dam on Cougar Creek, upstream from the community in under construction.
 In a flood event, the structure will reduce the flow of water and removes the larger debris from reaching the downstream area of the creek.

 Mountain Creek Hazard Mitigation

 Another priority is to address unacceptable risks to existing development and ensure safe future development through our Steep Creek Hazard Mitigation Program.
 Projects this year will significantly reduce community safety risk.
 The first one is the design of the long-term debris-flood hazard mitigation of Three Sisters Creek.
 The preliminary design includes a long offset berm on the east side of the upper channel, and debris management at the golf course pond and at the Three Sisters Parkway.
 This will complement the project completed in 2018.
 It will also be compatible with potential future mitigation upgrades required for development of Three Sisters Village.
 Next is the long-term debris-flood hazard mitigation of Stone Creek.
 The project will include detailed design, risk reduction re-assessment, and environmental permitting.

-Downtown Area Redevelopment Plan
+Town Centre Area Redevelopment Plan (Connect Downtown)